remkop/picocli/README.md

 Works with Java 5 or higher (but is designed to facilitate the use of Java 8 lambdas).

-Picocli-based command line applications can have [TAB autocompletion](http://picocli.info/autocomplete.html), interactively showing users what options are subcommands are available.
+Picocli-based command line applications can have [TAB autocompletion](http://picocli.info/autocomplete.html), interactively showing users what options and subcommands are available.

 <a id="picocli_demo"></a>
 ![Picocli Demo help message with ANSI colors](docs/images/picocli.Demo.png?raw=true)